 - Function rules

-Math 5/4 begins a more intensive approach to mathematics.
-The number 5/4 means that this book is for gifted fourth graders or average fifth graders.
-Lessons continue to build on the concepts that have been previously mastered.
-At this stage there are not a lot of new concepts; the student continues to master what has all ready been learned.
-He learns to use the concepts in various ways including practical application.
+Saxon Math 5/4 begins a more intensive approach to mathematics and is aimed at grade four.
+At this stage there are not a lot of new concepts; the student continues to master what has already been learned.
+This kit costs about $120.

 More word problems are introduced and students learn to apply mathematical techniques to everyday life.
+Saxon Math 6/5 is meant for fifth graders and costs about $120 for a complete kit.
 Advanced concepts are introduced, including:

 - Prime and composite numbers

-Saxon Math 7/6 gently introduces the foundational concepts of advanced math.
-The skills that the student will need to successfully understand Algebra, Geometry, and other high school courses are introduced and practiced, including:
+Saxon Math 7/6 gently introduces the foundational concepts of advanced math to sixth graders and costs about $135.
+The skills the student will need to understand Algebra, Geometry, and other high school courses are introduced and practiced, including: